UsoltsevI/CollectorA/README.md

 Related project: [AnalyzerA](https://github.com/UsoltsevI/AnalyzerA)

-The section will be finalized later.
+This project was created in order to collect some information about well-known platforms.
+Note that it collects only publicly available data.

+The information collected can be used to estimate the following:
+* the amount of space occupied by one user
+* the amount of connections between users
+* some features of the above

+It can be useful when designing new platforms.

-## Program Structure
+## Application Structure
 See [scheme in Figma](https://www.figma.com/board/RzTIebuqjBTp3RjnWyckLG/CollectorA?node-id=0-1&node-type=canvas&t=JJLXHee1CrzO8b3q-0).
-Or you can see this sceme as png in [/docs/CollectorA.png](./docs/CollectorA.png).
+Or you can see this scheme as png in [/docs/CollectorA.png](./docs/CollectorA.png).
+*Scheme has not updated yet.*

+__HBase__ was chosen as the data storage system.
+This platform allows you to create distributed and fast storage systems.

+For ease of development, docker compose is used.
+The application runs two containers: the database and the application itself.
+Containers communicate with each other via localhost.

+It takes approximately 15 minutes to create images and start the program.

+__Stack:__ Spring Boot, Gradle, Hbase, Docker.

 ## Usage

 You can start the project using docker compose.
-See docker compose command description:
+See the docker compose command description:
 [/docs/Docker.md](./docs/Docker.md).

 To manage the project work see [/docs/Scripts.md](./docs/Scripts.md).

-To generate a javadoc use `./scripts/javadoc.sh`

 ## Toolchain
 * [Spring Framework](https://spring.io/)